Section 1

 Using tab complete can be very helpful.
 However, it will only autocomplete a file or directory name if you’ve typed enough characters to provide a unique identifier for the file or directory you are trying to access.

-For example, if we now try to list the files which names start with SR
+For example, if we now try to list the files which names start with P

 by using tab complete: